enriqueesanchz/rendezvous/README.md

 - [ ] Unit tests
 - [ ] Improve security
 - [ ] Datetime
+- [ ] Refactor mongodb db
+- [ ] Refactor routes.py methods

 ## Disclaimer
-This is a sample app for educational purposes, you can read my blog post: https://enriqueesanchz.github.io
+This is a sample app for educational purposes, you can read my blog post: https://enriqueesanchz.github.io/posts/Nat-traversal/

 This app is not for real use, it doesn't check some security issues.